 Student Health and Counseling

-The Student Health Center is located on the lower floor of Davis Hall, and connects with the 10-bed Student Infirmary on the lower floor of Gilliam Residence Hall.
+The Student Health Center is located on the lower floor of Davis Hall.
 The Student Health Center is used for outpatient care, and the Infirmary is used for inpatient care of non-critical illnesses and injuries that occur during the year, excluding holiday and vacation periods.
 A physician and a counselor are on call to assist with after-hours urgent care when the Student Health Center is open.

-If you become ill or feel overwhelmed contact the Student Health Center (SHC) and/or the University Counseling Center.
+If you or others have any problems with health and lifestyle issues, become ill, or feel overwhelmed contact the Student Health Center (SHC) and/or the University Counseling Center.

 The Counseling Center

 Please explore the University Counseling website for more information.

 To make an appointment with the Counseling center call (540) 458-8590 or send an email to email@example.com.

 W&L students can receive counseling for any problems (social, academic or emotional).
 First-year students are encouraged to seek assistance from the Assistant Dean for First-Year Experience, the staff of the Office of the Dean of Student Affairs, the academic deans, their faculty adviser, the University Registrar, physicians and/or counselors.

 University Counseling Services is located on the first floor of the Early Fielding University Center and is staffed by four full-time, experienced counselors.
 There is no cost for individual or group sessions, and the number of appointments a student may have is not limited.
 All meetings with a counselor are confidential.
 Many students who use University Counseling Services are referred by their peers, and there is a high level of trust due to the confidence the student body places in Counseling Services.
 Emergency walk-in times are available at 11 a.m. daily, Monday through Friday.
 There is also a counselor on-call after hours in the event of an emergency, who can be contacted through the staff on duty at the Student Health Center.